alphagov/prototyping/README.md

 Set "categories" to be whatever the gov.uk format might be - eg "service".

+Then underneath just start shoving in the content of the prototype!

 ## Starting the app

 Just type "jekyll --server" at the command line in the root folder.